top of page

 Route Description

 This tour takes you through pristine woodlands in the Wachusett Reservoir watershed, a main source of water for the metro Boston area.
 Next to you is the Quinapoxet River, a clear stream that flows around boulders and over rapids.
 There are plenty of locations for a stop along the route to see the sights, including two trail bridges that cross the river.
+Wachusett Greenways constructs and maintains the central portion of the MCRT through Holden and West Boylston in partnership with the DCR, DWSP, eight Towns and others.

 The Route